Education Education

 4. Denominator is based on children of school-going age: 7-17 years.

-Section 29 (1)(a) of the South African Constitution states that “everyone has the right to a basic education”, and section 29 (1)(b) says that “everyone has the right to further education”, and that the state must make such education “progressively available and accessible”.1
+Section 29 (1)(a) of the South African Constitution states that “everyone has the right to a basic education”, and section 29 (1)(b) says that “everyone has the right to further education” and that the state must make such education “progressively available and accessible”.[1]

-Basic education is compulsory from Grade 1 (the year in which a child turns seven).
-Once the Basic Education Laws Amendment (BELA) Bill comes into effect, Grade R will also become compulsory.
+Historically, basic education has been compulsory from Grade 1 (the year in which a child turns seven).
+The Basic Education Laws Amendment (BELA) Act was signed by the President on 13 September 2024 and came into effect on 24 December 2024.[5,6] The BELA Act means that from 2025, Grade R has been formally integrated into the foundation phase and has become compulsory for children in the year that they turn six.
+Because this indicator gives a retrospective view of attendance rates, it still measures attendance against the previous compulsory starting age for children.
 The compulsory stage ends on completion of Grade 9 or when the child turns 15.
-After this, children may leave school, but the state has a responsibility to provide basic education up the end of Grade 12 for those who want to complete school.
+After this, children may leave school, but the state has a responsibility to provide basic education up to the end of Grade 12 for those who want to complete school.

-All schools were closed between March and June 2020, due to COVID-19 and lockdown.
+All schools were closed between March and June 2020, due to the outbreak of COVID-19 and the resultant lockdown.
 From June, schools partially re-opened, but only for specific grades.
 Schools re-opened for all grades from late August 2020, but even then, they operated at reduced capacity with rotational timetabling of classes.

-Stats SA ran its 2020 General Household Survey (GHS) later than usual, from September to December.
+Statistics South Africa (Stats SA) ran its 2020 General Household Survey (GHS) later than usual, from September to December.
 The survey included the usual question about whether household members were attending an educational institution but did not ask whether they were attending every day.
 Thus, reported attendance rates do not reflect the regularity of attendance, even at a time when it is known that learners were unlikely to be attending every day.
 Reported attendance rates in the last quarter of 2020 were at a similarly high level as previous years, with just a small decrease of one percentage point from 2019, to 97%.
-Wave 3 of the NIDS-CRAM survey, conducted in November 2020, asked whether children had attended school at any time in the last seven days.
-The overall estimate was 98%, a similar attendance rate to that reported in GHS.
-Attendance rates earlier in the year had been much lower, and varied substantially by grade, ranging from 88% for Grade 12 learners to as low as 11% for Grade 9 learners.5 This was due to the staggered re-opening of grades and prioritisation of those approaching the end of the primary or secondary school.
+Wave three of the National Income Dynamics Study – Coronavirus Rapid Mobile Survey (NIDS-CRAM) survey, conducted in November 2020, asked whether children had attended school at any time in the last seven days.
+The overall estimate was 98%, a similar attendance rate to that reported in the GHS.
+Attendance rates earlier in the year had been much lower, and varied substantially by grade, ranging from 88% for Grade 12 learners to as low as 11% for Grade 9 learners.[7]
+This was due to the staggered re-opening of grades and prioritisation of those approaching the end of the primary or secondary school.

 Overall attendance rates tend to mask dropout among older children.
-Analysis of attendance among discrete age groups shows that although there is a slight drop in reported attendance among children beyond the compulsory schooling phase, attendance still remains in the mid-90s for children aged 16 and 17.
-It is only at age 18 that there is a substantial drop: to around 84% for males and 82% for females who have not completed Grade 12.
+Analysis of attendance among discrete age groups shows that although there is a slight drop in reported attendance among children beyond the compulsory schooling phase, attendance still remains at 95% for children aged 16, dropping to 93% among 17-year-olds.
+At age 18 there is a substantial drop: to around 85% among young people who have not completed Grade 12.
 Differences in reported school attendance rates between boys and girls are not statistically significant.

 The GHS asks about reasons for non-attendance for those who are not attending an educational institution.
 The main reasons for non-attendance can be divided into three main categories: system failures (including exclusions and quality problems); financial barriers; and illness or disability.
 Together, these account for nearly two thirds of non-attendance.